Life imprisonment in Singapore: Elderly offenders

 There was also no legislation that prohibit the imposition of life imprisonment for elderly offenders who commit crimes that warrant such a sentence in Singapore.
 However, in several cases, where an elderly offender faces a sentence of either life or less than life for any crimes punishable by life, the courts and/or lawyers (from either the prosecution or defence) would be cautioned against imposing imprisonment terms that may exceed the remainder of the defendant's lifespan, meaning that the sentence should not be contextually as long as life imprisonment in view of the defendant's age or health, unless in any exceptional circumstances.
 In the case of Tan Nam Seng, a 72-year-old retired shipping company owner who was convicted of culpable homicide for killing his 38-year-old son-in-law Spencer Tuppani in 2017 for cheating on his daughter (also Tuppani's wife) and business, the judge Dedar Singh Gill noted that Tan suffered from major depressive disorder, as well as two heart attacks and tuberculosis while in remand, and thus exercised his leniency to sentence Tan to eight-and-a-half years' jail on 21 September 2020 due to his advanced age and increasingly poor health.
+In another case, 86-year-old Pak Kian Huat, alias Pek Kiah Huat, who was charged in 2019 for using a chopper to hack his 79-year-old partner Lim Soi Moy to death over her refusal to let him use a bigger bedroom, was sentenced to 15 years' jail for culpable homicide, with the trial judge See Kee Oon calling the offence "deliberately and unspeakably vicious and brutal" for Pak's remorseless conduct and his actions of inflicting 54 knife wounds on Lim over a trivial dispute, and stated that Pak's advanced age was not a mitigating factor in light of the brutality of the attack and would have warranted life imprisonment, which the prosecution did not pursue.